 If you are looking for a Fishing Lodge that puts you and the fishing first, then look no further.
 Goodnews River Lodge is the ONLY full-service lodge on the entire river system.
 Experience the solitude and peaceful beauty of Alaska; it’s just you and the fish.
 No crowds, no flying to the “best” river.
 It’s all here on the Goodnews River – Read more

-If any of these destinations are of interest or you would like to talk further about Arctic Char fishing please feel free to Contact Us or call our offices on 0044 (0)1603 407596.
-To see some live action from our lodges, take a look at our dedicated Arctic Char playlist.
+If any of these destinations are of interest or you would like to talk further about Arctic Char fishing, please feel free to contact our fly fishing specialists on 01603 407596 or email email@example.com.
+If you would like to see some live action from our lodges, take a look at our dedicated Arctic Char playlist.